-The percent of T. amphioexa to the total cryptophytes was always less than 1% (0.06% to 0.40%; Table 1), with the highest and lowest percents of T. amphioexa occurring during the first and second week of the survey, respectively, similar to the cell abundances of T. amphioxeia and M. major (Fig. 3).
+Surprisingly, the contribution of T. amphioxeia to the total cryptophytes determined by ?? was always less than 1% (0.06% to 0.40%; Table 1), with the highest and lowest percentages of T. amphioexa occurring during the first and second week of the survey, respectively, similar to the cell abundances of T. amphioxeia and M. major (Fig. 3).